kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-1.md

       Correct answer: D
     </details>

-17. What do you gain from setting up consolidated billing for five different AWS accounts under another master account?
+17. What do you gain from setting up consolidated billing for five different AWS accounts?
     - A. AWS services’ costs will be reduced to half the original price.
     - B. The consolidated billing feature is just for organizational purpose.
     - C. Each AWS account gets volume discounts.